hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/hlf-connector.md

                 **API to get the current sequence for channel, chaincode, and version**

 ```
 -  REST endpoint to get the current sequence
 -  Default exception handling using Exception handler for Exception.class
+-  REST API and service to get current packageId installed in the peers
+-  Creating bean for HFClient as it is used in multiple places
+-  Autowiring and using HFClient
 ```

 Signed-off-by: Puneet Joshi <puneet.joshi@walmart.com>